tonethar/IGME-330-Master/notes/randomness-1.md

 ## IV.
 Tristan Tzara

 Tristan Tzara (work seen in video above) was a Romanian and French avant-garde poet, essayist and performance artist.
 He is best known for being one of the founders and central figures of the Dada movement.
-He was the pioneer to the "cut up" method of creating procedural text.
+He was the pioneer of the "cut up" method of creating procedural text.

 How "To make a Dadaist Poem" (1920):